iversonliu/Archaeological-prospection/README.md

 </br>

 ## Reference <a name="paragraph7"></a>
-- Lambers, K., Verschoof-van der Vaart, W., and Bourgeois, Q., 2019.
+- *Lambers, K., Verschoof-van der Vaart, W., and Bourgeois, Q., 2019.
 Integrating Remote Sensing, Machine Learning, and Citizen Science in Dutch Archaeological Prospection.
-Remote Sensing, 11 (7), 794.
+Remote Sensing, 11 (7), 794*.

-- Parcak, S.H., 2009.
+- *Parcak, S.H., 2009.
 Satellite remote sensing for archaeology.
-London; New York: Routledge.
+London; New York: Routledge*.

-- Maurizio, F., and Stefano C., 2016.
+- *Maurizio, F., and Stefano C., 2016.
 Digital methods and remote sensing in archaeology.
-New York, NY: Springer Berlin Heidelberg.
+New York, NY: Springer Berlin Heidelberg*.

-- Øivind, D.T., David C.C., and Anders, U.W., 2018.
+- *Øivind, D.T., David C.C., and Anders, U.W., 2018.
 Using deep neural networks on airborne laser scanning data: Results from a case study of semi‐automatic mapping of archaeological topography on Arran, Scotland.
 Archaeological Prospection.
-26, 165-175
+26, 165-175*.

-- Islam, M.N., 2019.
+- *Islam, M.N., 2019.
 Silk road to belt road: reinventing the past and shaping the future.
-New York, NY: Springer Berlin Heidelberg.
+New York, NY: Springer Berlin Heidelberg*.